KacperPerschke/security-tranquilizer/README.md

 **How to do this** in the situation described above?

 ## Solution
-1. Use this program to encode your content in the form of image.
+1. Use this program to encode your content in the form of an image.
 1. Send image by e-mail.
-1. Use this program to decode content from an image.
+1. Use this program to decode content from the image.

-## Technical note
-At the moment program does not encode/decode anything!

-### The roadmap
+## The roadmap
+1. [✓] Learning from mistakes.
+1. [✓] Create a repo on GitHub.
+1. [✓] Combine the effects of previous work with the established repo.
 1. [Is it done?]
 Apply "github.com/spf13/cobra"
 1. [Is it done?]
-Be able to encode.
+One file.
     1. [Is it done?]
+Be able to encode one file.
+    1. [Is it done?]
+Be able to decode one file.
+1. [Is it done?]
+Many files.
+    1. [Is it done?]
+Be able to encode many files.
-Be able to decode.
+    1. [Is it done?]
+Be able to decode many files.